GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - A quarter of US adults now get news from YouTube, Pew Research study finds
+  - N26 hires Adrienne Gormley as its new Chief Operating Officer
      <hr/>

-      - *Around a quarter of U.S. adults, or roughly 26%, say they get news by watching YouTube videos, according to a new study from Pew Research Center, which examined the Google-owned video platform’s growing influence over news distribution in the U.S., as well as…*
+      - *Fintech startup N26 is announcing some changes in the leadership team with two new C-Level hires.
+First, Adrienne Gormley, pictured above, is joining the company as Chief Operating Officer, replacing Martin Schilling who left the company in March 2020.
+Second…*

-  - One week until we discover the future of transportation at TC Sessions: Mobility
+  - Google Play to better enforce in-app purchase policies, ease use of third-party Android app stores
       <hr/>

-      - *Were you Born to be Wild?
-Then get your electric motor running, head out on the virtual highway to look for adventure, because we’re just one week away from TC Sessions: Mobility 2020.
-Join thousands of global attendees October 6-7 for two programming-packed …*
+      - *Under threat of regulation, Google announced today it’s updating its Google Play billing policies to better clarify which types of transactions will be subject to Google’s commissions on in-app purchases.
+While the more detailed language doesn’t actually chan…*

-  - Mental health startup eQuoo will be distributed by Unilever in new global youth campaign
+  - GV bets on young team behind high school social app HAGS
       <hr/>

-      - *Last December (yes, in the before-times) UK-based mental health startup eQuoo had a round of announcements, becoming the NHS approved mental health game, as well as signing Barmer, the largest insurance company in Germany, as a client.
-It’s now been selected …*
+      - *As high schools pivot to hybrid models and students see less in-person face time with friends, the current social app sphere seems to be missing a way to build deeper bonds with classmates.
+HAGS is building a social network designed around high school network…*

-  - Healthcare giant UHS hit by ransomware attack, sources say
+  - 2 strategies for creating top-of-funnel marketing content
       <hr/>

-      - *Sources say the Ryuk ransomware is to blame.*
+      - *Utilizing content marketing and digital PR can make huge strides in getting your brand name out there.*

-  - Adobe beefs up developer tools to make it easer to build apps on Experience Cloud
+  - A quarter of US adults now get news from YouTube, Pew Research study finds
       <hr/>

-       - *Adobe has had a developer program for years called Adobe.io, but today at the Adobe Developers Live virtual conference, the company announced some new tools with a fresh emphasis on helping developers build custom apps on the Adobe Experience Cloud.
-Jason Woo…*
+       - *Around a quarter of U.S. adults, or roughly 26%, say they get news by watching YouTube videos, according to a new study from Pew Research Center, which examined the Google-owned video platform’s growing influence over news distribution in the U.S., as well as…*

 <br />